strcoder4007/Mario-Reinforcement-Learning/README.md

-### Mario-Reinforcement-Learning
+# Mario-Reinforcement-Learning

 The Mario-Reinforcement-Learning project aims to train an artificial intelligence (AI) agent to achieve proficiency in playing Super Mario Bros. through the application of reinforcement learning techniques.
 Specifically, it utilizes the Proximal Policy Optimization (PPO) algorithm from Stable Baselines 3.

 The AI agent learns to navigate the iconic game environment, surmount obstacles, and strategically collect rewards such as coins and power-ups.
 This project not only demonstrates the capabilities of modern reinforcement learning algorithms but also explores their application in mastering complex, real-time video game scenarios.

+## Training

+It took around 18 hours of training on a local Nvidia RTX 4070 Ti Super (16GB) for 5 million timesteps.

 ## Installation